UniMath/agda-unimath/src/category-theory/dependent-products-of-large-precategories.lagda.md

 ## Properties

-### Isomorphisms in the dependent product precategory are fiberwise isomorphisms
+### Isomorphisms in the large dependent product precategory are fiberwise isomorphisms

 ```agda
 module _